 Hi!
 My name is Jonathan Liu, and I am currently a PhD student at the University of Chicago, where I am fortunate enough to be advised by Professor Diana Franklin.

 My work is in Computer Science Education, focused on curriculum development in a broad range of settings.
-Currently, I am specifically interested in mitigating technical and psychological barriers to learning Algorithms.
+I am especially interested in mitigating technical and psychological barriers to learning Algorithms.
 I believe this can be done through interventions targeting the presentation of material, the teaching of core implicit skills, and the curation of a supportive course environment.
 Through these interventions, I aim to raise learning, persistence, and equity in CS courses.
-I am generously supported in part by a Liew Family Graduate Fellowship.

 Previously, I graduated from UC Berkeley with degrees in Math and Computer Science, where I also ran UGTCS, an undergraduate group trying to make Theory CS more accessible.